PietJ95/Enterprise-Linux-1920/report/04-integration-report.md

 Subnet declaration:
 Having some issues with the subnet masks, giving me overlapping errors.
 Need to look further into this.

+## VM integration
+All VM's need to have the correct default gateway set and the DNS servers in their network configuration
+Gateways:
+- DMZ -> 192.0.2.254
+- Internal -> 172.16.255.254

+DNS: 172.16.192.1 & 172.16.192.2

+Can't reach the HoGent DNS servers...
+After troubleshooting with Van Maele A. I received feedback that my client DNS config should not be the pr001 DNS server but the router, it acts as a forwarder to all requests.

+**So fix:**
+in /etc/resolv.conf
+- DMZ: 192.0.2.254
+- Internal: 172.16.255.254

 ## Test report

 Problems I encountered and their solution: